-1. Easy to find clients
+1. Easy to Find Clients

-I started with 8 to 10 freelancing sites back then and tried many things like I purchased a GMail invite on eBay (Yes Gmail was not available unless you had an invite).
-Sold many GMail invites.
-To have more invites I even opened few fake GMail accounts using my own invites.
-There was no eBay.in and it was all eBay.com.
+I started with 8 to 10 freelancing sites and tried many options.
+I even thought about trading GMail Invites.
+So I purchased a GMail invite on eBay (Yes Gmail was not available unless you had an invite).
+I sold many GMail invites.
+To have more invites, I even opened a few fake GMail accounts using my invites.

-2. Receive real money in the bank account
+2. Receive Real Money in the Bank Account

 Not to mention the amount of questions bank representative would ask before taking USD check for clearance.

-When PayPal started issuing a paper check, I was over the moon because now I could get my money from my PayPal account into my hands though it will take couple of months to get the money hit my bank account.
+When PayPal started issuing a paper check, I was over the moon because now I could get my money from my PayPal account into my hands though it will take a couple of months to get the money hit my bank account.

 3. Better Forex Rates

-When I started receiving payments in 2005, 1 USD was paying me 45 INR and today 1 USD will pay 67 INR.
-With the same hourly rate you make 25% more money.
+When I started receiving payments in 2005, 1 USD was paying me 45 INR.
+Today 1 USD will pay 70+ INR.

-4. Brag about working from home
+4. Brag about Working from Home

 If I say I work from home, people used to give me a stare assuming I am not doing anything or I don’t have a job or am fired from my job.